tiff413/Year-1/Forest Fire Simulation/README.md

-The purpose of these programs were to test for the best dimensions for selective deforestation in a grid pattern.
+Is selective deforestation an effective method for combatting forest fires and how can this strategy be used most effectively?

+Every year, in the US alone, more than 100,000 wildfires destroy 4 to 5 million acres of land (National Geographic, n.d.).
+As the issue worsens, researchers have developed methods to mitigate the impacts of wildfires, one being selective deforestation.

+These programs focus on the row thinning technique where trees are removed to form plots of forest with a fixed distance between each deforested row and column, creating grid-like plots of forest.
 The ideal pattern would minimise damage from forest fires and minimise trees required to be deforested.

+The distance between each empty row (height of divided plots) is given by i, and for columns (width of divided plots) it is given by j.
+The aim was to loop the entire simulation after each increment of j or increment of i within j to simulate forest fires on different grid/plot dimensions.
+The results were be stored in an external .txt file.

 forestfunctions.py contains functions that will:
-  1. Simulate a forest fire on a grid
+  1. Simulate a randomly situated forest fire on a rectangular area of forest
   2. Show how many trees are deforested (empty), healthy (tree), on fire (fire), burnt (charred)
   3. Selectivelty and evenly deforest i rows and j columns of trees to form a grid pattern